EHCP: Moving Into and Out of East Sussex

 We will transfer your child’s EHCP file to the new Local Authority on the day of your move.
 If we weren’t aware of the move at least 15 working days prior, we will transfer the file within 15 working days of becoming aware of your move.

-Once the transfer of your child’s EHCP file has been completed, the new Local Authority will assume full responsibility for your child’s EHC plan, including finding a suitable educational placement for your child.
+Once the transfer of your child’s EHCP file is complete, the new Local Authority will assume full responsibility for your child’s EHCP.
+This includes finding a suitable educational placement for your child.

-If you have any questions, you can contact the ISEND Assessment & Planning (A&P) team:
+If you have any questions, please contact the Assessment & Planning (A&P) team by:

 Amaze SENDIASS